RobertoDF/openscope_psycode/Task_parameters.md

 ![Half_reward](images/Half_reward.png)

-Let´s subtract 1 std from the mean to find a good empirical limit for the first repetition. either in number of trials:
+Let´s subtract 1 std from the mean to find a good empirical limit for the first repetition, either in number of trials:

 311-120 = 191 trials